Salvador Volpati

 Salvador Volpati is a Portuguese former footballer who played as a defender.

 Career

-Volpati played in the National Soccer League in 1971 with Toronto First Portuguese.
+Volpati played for Bragantino FC - Brazil.
+Also played in the National Soccer League in 1971 with Toronto First Portuguese.
 In July, 1971 he was loaned to the Toronto Metros of the North American Soccer League because of a player shortage due to inquires.
 He made two appearances for the Metros during his short stint.